Air Bud Returns

-Air Bud Returns is an upcoming American sports comedy-drama film written and directed by Robert Vince.
-It is the 15th film in the Air Bud series, and the first to be released theatrically since 1998.
+Air Bud Returns is an upcoming American sports comedy drama film written and directed by Robert Vince.
+It is the 15th film in the Air Bud series, and the first Air Bud film to be released theatrically since Air Bud: Golden Receiver in 1998.

-The film is scheduled to be released in the United States by Cineverse in 2026.
+The film is scheduled to be released in the United States by Cineverse on January 22, 2027.

 Premise

 12-year-old Jacob, coping with his father's death, moves with his mother to Fernfield, Washington.
 There, he finds a VHS copy of Air Bud and befriends a stray Golden Retriever named Buddy.
 Together, they join local children to form a basketball team and compete for a championship.